 Association of Supply Chain Management (ASCM) and Dallas College are teaming up to offer virtual courses to participants interested in entry level employment in the supply chain and logistics industry.
 ASCM is the global leader in supply chain organizational transformation, innovation and leadership.
 Courses begin in September.

 WorkReadyU offers a no-cost adult education program that teaches you the skills needed for college or career success.
 The program proudly offers ESL and GED classes along with job training.
-Online classes are available during daytime and evening hours beginning August 2020.

 PMP and Six Sigma